-Hackers—and the malware they use in their crimes—have seen much evolution as well, and the methods they use to carry out their attacks have become increasingly sophisticated.
+Hackers — and the malware they use in their crimes — have also evolved, and the methods they use to carry out their attacks have become increasingly sophisticated.
 Today’s modern-day hackers are nothing short of skilled professionals, and they fall into a few different categories based on their motives and how they perform their attacks.

 1. Black Hat: Criminal Hackers

 A black hat hacker is a cybercriminal who breaks into computer systems with malicious or criminal intent.
 Black hat hackers are probably what you think of when you picture a typical hacker or cybercriminal.
 Their advanced technical knowledge and ability to navigate the cybersecurity landscape is what makes them so skilled in carrying out their attacks.
 They go out of their way to find vulnerabilities in computer systems and software, which they exploit for financial gain or other malicious purposes.